 Ask if the hospital chaplain has resources that your relative can use.
 They may be able to provide prayer card including the Shema.
 A Rabbi may be able to visit.

-At this time, it is much harder to do things quickly.
+At times of increased precautions, it is much harder to do things quickly.
 Be patient with the process and the people involved.

-The Government has put limits on numbers of people attending the funeral, usually only close family and no more than 10 people.
-Attendees must be asymptomatic, not subject to the requirement to self-isolate and not be in an ‘at risk’ category such as being 70 years old and over and/or those who have underlying medical conditions.
+The Government has put limits on numbers of people attending funerals, usually only close family and no more than 30 people.
+Attendees must not have coronavirus symptoms, they must not be subject to the requirement to self-isolate, and if they are in an ‘at risk’ category such as being 70 years old and over and/or those who have underlying medical conditions, they may wish to protect their own wellbeing by staying away.

 You may be able to watch the burial via livestream technology.
 Similarly, prayers in the house of mourning can be shared virtually by internet or phone.